Carrying the Message

 Creating a wave of people to join us, to declare they are part of the church

-Every port visited has been presented with a bible, signed by everyone on board, asking them to pick up their cross and relay it to York during Lent 2019, to arrive for Good Friday (that may be flexible and become Holy Thursday, the day before Good Friday, but that will be clarified into the New Year).
+Every port visited has been presented with a bible, signed by everyone on board, asking them to pick up their cross and relay it to York during Lent 2019, to arrive the weekend before Easter.
 Lent begins with Ash Wednesday on the 6th March and the request is for each church to build a cross and relay it on foot towards York, from one church to the next, regardless of their denomination.
+Our cross will be blessed by the Rev Oliver Ross in Malmesbury Abbey during the Ash Wednesday service.

 Each church will be encouraged to post a blog about their particular journey, sharing stories along the way.
-On either Thursday 18th or Good Friday 19th, there will be a service in York and everyone involved or anybody interested is encouraged to travel there for the service.
+On either Saturday 13th or Sunday 14th April, the weekend before Holy week, there will be a short service in York and everyone involved or anybody interested is encouraged to travel there for the service.

 Conveying the cross